markjacksonfishing/katacoda/secure/secure-psp-advanced/step02.md

 These lines shown means that this rule will record log event metadata, request and response bodies of all the requests modifying *secrets* or *configmaps* on the cluster.

-*Note* Be careful to adhere to the correct indenting spaces if you edit this file!
+*Note*.
+Be careful to adhere to the correct indenting spaces if you edit this file!

 Policy documents reside in the directory `/etc/kubernetes/policies`, so let’s create this directory and move the policy file into place: